Deciding to rent a car in New Zealand can be one of the biggest favors you can do for yourself because it will make your vacation truly unforgettable.

-Now that you know what type of car you want to rent, let’s talk about how to choose an ideal company and which are the most important things you should consider?
+Now that you know what type of car you want to rent, let’s talk about how to choose an ideal company and the most important things you should consider.

-Spoiler alert – I used Snap Rental, I liked both the car and the service and I can vouch for them (more on my experience with Snap rentals below here.
-They also give 10% discount to all my readers, yay!).
+Spoiler alert – I used Snap Rental.
+I liked both the car and the service and I can vouch for them (more on my experience with Snap Rentals below.
+They also give a 10% discount to all my readers, yay!).
 Other budget options include Thrifty, Budget, and Europcar.